rsobrado/NuOrder/README.md

 #### Limitations:
-Due to github API restriction total of issues is limited(100) 'https://api.github.com/repos/facebook/react/issues?per_**page=100**&state=all'
+Due to github API restriction total of issues is limited(100) 'https://api.github.com/repos/facebook/react/issues?per_**page=100**&state=all' *this value can be modified in the code
 #### Maybe:
 CSS improvements
 - issue status indicator(open/close)